jncraton/operating-systems-cpsc4420/lectures/20-virtual-memory.md

 Persistence
 -----------

-- Memoruy addresses don't have to correspond to physical memory
+- Memory addresses don't have to correspond to physical memory
 - The OS may provide the ability to map a persistent storage medium to a process address space

 Demand Driven Loading
 ---------------------

-- Many progrms are large
+- Many programs are large
 - Conceptually, these programs need to be loaded before being run
 - Virtual memory can be used to load portions of these programs as needed